-Depending on the specific circumstances involved, there may be three categories of cost that need to be allocated: (a) costs that are directly related to providing the services, such as the salaries of staff performing multiple services, (b) internal service center overhead, and (c) in the case of service facilities and specialized service facilities, institutional indirect costs.
+Depending on the specific circumstances involved, there may be three categories of cost that need to be allocated: (a) costs that are directly related to providing the services, such as the salaries of staff performing multiple services, (b) internal service center overhead, and (c) in the case of service centers and specialized service centers, institutional indirect costs.

 When cost allocations are necessary, they should be made on an equitable basis that reflects the relative benefits each activity receives from the cost.
 For example, if an individual provides multiple services, an equitable distribution of his or her salary among the services can usually be accomplished by using the proportional amount of time the individual spends on each service.
-Other cost allocation techniques may be used for internal service center overhead and institutional indirect costs, such as the proportional amount of direct costs associated with each service, space utilized, etc. Questions concerning appropriate cost allocation procedures should be made to the Director of Cost and Capital Analysis in the Finance & Planning office.
-Finance & Planning will also be responsible for providing institutional indirect costs for service facilities and specialized service facilities.
+Other cost allocation techniques may be used for internal service center overhead and institutional indirect costs, such as the proportional amount of direct costs associated with each service, space utilized, etc. Questions concerning appropriate cost allocation procedures should be made to the Director, Financial Planning in the Finance & Planning office.
+Finance & Planning will also be responsible for providing institutional indirect costs for service centers and specialized service centers.

 If a service center provides services to individuals or organizations outside of the University, the billing rates may include institutional indirect costs even though these costs are not included in the rates for internal University users.
 Additionally, non-federal users may be charged a surcharge or a higher rate than that charged to internal/federal users.
 Any amounts charged to parties in excess of the internal/federal University billing rates should be excluded from the computation of a service center’s surpluses and deficits for purposes of making carry-forward adjustments to future billing rates.